-If you want to import data into Common Data Service for Apps, you can use the data import feature.
-Data import lets you upload data from various customer relationship management systems and data sources into CDS for Apps.
+If you want to import data into Common Data Service, you can use the data import feature.
+Data import lets you upload data from various customer relationship management systems and data sources into Common Data Service.
 You can import data into standard and customized attributes of most business and custom entities.
 You can also include related data, such as notes and attachments.

-For more information about the Import Data Wizard, see CDS for Apps Help.
+For more information about the Import Data Wizard, see Common Data Service Help.

-The Common Data Service for Apps web services provide the following additional capabilities that aren’t available in the Import Data Wizard:
+The Common Data Service web services provide the following additional capabilities that aren’t available in the Import Data Wizard:

 Create data maps that include complex transformation mapping, such as concatenation, split, and replace.

 View source data that is stored inside the temporary parse tables.

 Access error logs to build custom error reporting tools with improved error logging views.

 LookupMapXML tags in the data map to indicate that the data lookup will be initiated and performed on a source file that is used in the import.

 OwnerMetadataXML tags in the data map to match the user records in the source file with the records of the user (system user) in Common Data Service.